Some comments on symmetric orbifolds of K3: Some basic facts about lattices

 The lattice $L$ is called integral if the bilinear form $B$ takes values in $\ZZ$, and even if the quadratic form $Q$ takes values in $2\ZZ$; notice that even lattices are also integral.
 The dual lattice $L^*$ is the lattice $\Hom_\ZZ(L,\ZZ)$ of $\ZZ$-linear homomorphisms from $L$ to $\ZZ$, and can be identified with a lattice in $L\otimes \RR$, by \be L^*=\{x\in L\otimes \RR\mid B(x,v)\in \ZZ,\ \forall z\in L\}\ . \ee A lattice $L$ is called self-dual (or unimodular), if $L^*\cong L$.
 An even unimodular lattice of signature $(a,b)$ exists if and only if $a-b\equiv 0\mod 8$.
 Two indefinite even unimodular lattices with the same signature are always isomorphic; we will denote by $\Gamma^{a,b}$ such a lattice.
 Given a basis of generators $v_1,\ldots,v_n$ of $L$, the Gram matrix of $L$ is the $n\times n$ real symmetric matrix with entries $B_{ij}=B(v_i,v_j)$.
 Notice that the Gram matrix of $L^*$ is the inverse of the one of $L$.
 The group $O(L)$ of automorphisms of the lattice $L$ is the subgroup of the real orthogonal group on $\RR^n$ preserving the lattice $L$.

 If $L$ is integral, then $L\subset L^*$, and $A_L:=L^*/L$ is a finite abelian group called the discriminant group.
 The order $|A_L|$ of $A_L$ is called the discriminant of $L$, and is equal to the determinant of the Gram matrix.
 We will mostly be interested in discriminant groups of even lattices.
 The discriminant group $A_L$ of an even lattice $L$ has a quadratic form (the discriminant form) $q_L:A_L\to \QQ/2\ZZ$ induced by the quadratic form on $L^*$ and $L$.
 The group $O(A_L)\equiv O(q_L)$ is the group of automorphisms of the abelian group $A_L$ that preserve the quadratic form $q_L$.
 There is a natural homomorphism $O(L)\to O(q_L)$, which is in general neither injective nor surjective.
-The kernel of this homomorphism is the subgroup $O_0(L)\subset O(L)$ acting trivially on $L^*/L$.
+The kernel of this homomorphism is the subgroup $O^0(L)\subset O(L)$ acting trivially on $L^*/L$.
 As shown in \cite{Nikulin} (theorem 1.14.2), if an even lattice $L$ contains a copy of the even unimodular lattice $\Gamma^{1,1}$, then $O(L)\to O(q_L)$ is surjective.
 Two even lattices have the same signature and isomorphic discriminant forms if and only if they are in the same genus (see \cite{Nikulin} for a proof and \cite{ConwaySloane} for the definition of genus).
+More information about discriminant forms will be given in appendix \ref{a:discriminants}.

 Let $M$ be an even lattice, $L$ be an even unimodular lattice, and $M\hookrightarrow L$ a primitive embedding.
 Then, if $K:=M^\perp \cap L$ is the sublattice of $L$ orthogonal to $M$ (here, identified with the image in $L$ of the primitive embedding), one has the inclusions \be M\oplus K\subseteq L\subseteq M^*\oplus K^*\ . \ee Furthermore, there is an isomorhpism $\gamma:A_M\stackrel{\cong}{\rightarrow} A_K$ of abelian groups that inverts the discriminant form, i.e. \be q_K\circ \gamma=-q_M\ , \ee and such that \be L=\{(x,y)\in M^*\oplus K^*\mid \bar y\equiv \gamma(\bar x)\}\ , \ee where $\bar x$ and $\bar y$ are the images of $x\in M^*$ and $y\in K^*$ in the discriminant groups $A_M=M^*/M$ and $A_K=K^*/K$, respectively (see \cite{Nikulin}, proposition 1.6.1).
 Vice versa, if $M$ and $K$ are two even lattices for which there exists an isomorphism $\gamma:A_M\stackrel{\cong}{\rightarrow} A_K$ that inverts the discriminant form, then the lattice $L$ defined by \eqref{glue} is even unimodular and contains $M$ and $K$ as primitive sublattices.
 In this case, we say that $M$ and $K$ have been `glued' to obtain $L$.